 - Cutting the carrots: You can use any number of different shapes here.
 I like long sticks, so that is what I did.
 You can cut them in coins, shorter sticks, very long sticks, etc.

-- Parsnips: A mix of carrots and parsnips is a great variation.
+- Parsnips: Adding half parsnips is a great variation.